Results.

 31 December 1985

-Conviction for cattle theft quashed due to unreliable identification evidence and failure to prove guilt beyond reasonable doubt.
+Conviction for cattle theft quashed where identification evidence was confused and failed to prove guilt beyond reasonable doubt.

 31 December 1985